google/fuzztest/doc/domains-reference.md

 message type `Date`, or all fields with "amount" in the field's name.

 IMPORTANT: Note that customization options can conflict each other.
 In case of conflicts the latter customization always overrides the former.
+Moreover, individual field customization discussed in the previous section cannot precede customizations in this section.

 **Customizing Multiple Fields With Same Type:** You can set the domain for a subset of fields with the same type using `With<Type>Fields`.
 By default this